demihe2004/demihe2004/README.md

 ### Hi there 👋

-- I'm a MFE student at UCLA Anderson
+- MFE @ UCLA Anderson
-- Sharing projects and notes about stochastic calculus, ML and empirical pricing etc.
+- Archiving projects and notes about stochastic calculus, ML and empirical pricing etc

 <!--
 **demihe2004/demihe2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.